We profit from it, we fear it, and we find it impossibly hard to quantify… risk.

 Let's dive in.

-AI and the Trillion-Sensor Economy
+Artificial Intelligence and the Trillion-Sensor Economy

-As sensors continue to proliferate across every context — from smart infrastructure to millions of connected home devices to medicine — smart environments will allow us to ask any question, anytime, anywhere.
+As IoT sensors continue to proliferate across every context — from smart infrastructure to millions of connected home devices to medicine — smart environments will allow us to ask any question, anytime, anywhere.

-And as I often explain, once your AI has access to this treasure trove of ubiquitous sensor data in real time, it will be the quality of your questions that make or break your business.
+And as I often explain, once your AI technology has access to this treasure trove of ubiquitous sensor data in real time, it will be the quality of your questions that make or break your business.

 But perhaps the most exciting insurance application of AI’s convergence with sensors is in healthcare.